-The Helsinki Foundation is a non-profit foundation established for the purpose of either directly or indirectly promoting the long-term conservation of nature.
+The Helsinki Foundation is a non-profit charitable foundation established for the purpose of either directly or indirectly promoting the long-term conservation of nature.

 Land depletion is a common concern for many global citizens, but individually we lack the resources to make a large-scale impact.